Skip to content ↓

 Vision and Intent

-Reading is a priority and is essential for the pupils of Dovecote to succeed in their education.
-As a school community, we place great importance on the progress of a child’s 'Reading for Pleasure' habits, reading attainment and knowledge acquisition.
-This is so that they not only build the skills needed to become an effective reader, but also foster a relationship with reading that is enjoyable and that they take pleasure from what they read.
+Reading is a priority at Dovecote and is essential for pupils to succeed in their education.
+As a school community, we place great importance on the development of a child’s ‘reading for pleasure’ habits, reading attainment, and knowledge acquisition.
+Our aim is for pupils not only to build the skills needed to become effective readers, but also to develop a positive, enjoyable relationship with reading.

 Implementation